-Having now participated in two Eat With experiences - one in Florence and the latter in Bucharest - I feel like I’m qualified to tell you this is a must-do on any itinerary.
-Since I covered a greater introduction to the Eat With platform, and information about how to book an experience in the previous article here, this article will mostly cover the exquisite evening with Mihai and Miruna to give you a taste of what you can expect from an Eat With experience.
+Having now participated in four Eat With experiences - Florence, Slovenia and Lisbon - I feel like I’m qualified to tell you this is a must-do on any itinerary.
+Since I covered a greater introduction to the Eat With platform and information about how to book an experience in the previous article here, this article will mostly cover the exquisite evening with Mihai and Miruna to give you a taste of what you can expect from an Eat With experience.

-I also hope that, if you are planning on visiting Bucharest, you'll consider an evening with Mihai and Miruna for one of the best welcomes to a city ever experienced.
+I also hope that if you are planning on visiting Bucharest you'll consider an evening with Mihai and Miruna for one of the best welcomes to a city you'll ever experience.

 If you’re looking to book an Eat With experience, please use my referral code 899F885B, as at no extra cost to you I’ll receive some credit towards future experiences.